Updated: 9 September 2025

 - Use NHS-recommended meters/strips; swap out non-recommended devices.

-What’s the best CGM for driving tips?
+What are the best CGM practices for driving?

 Severe hypoglycaemia & legal duties